Mostafa808/Retro-Snake/README.md

 # Retro-Snake
 Retro snake game on C++

-Executable file is in x64\Debug
+The executable file is in: Retro-Snake/Snake game/x64/Debug/

 Features to add:
 - Sound